pedrodlafaria/civinexus/README.md

 Software can play a central role in enabling the needed changes.
 This overarching project is meant to be a testbed for several different ideas.
 The goal is to use this repository to host many different prototypes that showcase the application of any new idea and/or model related to the aforementioned subjects.
 The application will usually take the form of a web, mobile or desktop appplication.

 The repository is currently under construction.
 Existing projects will be added soon.
+The corresponding github-pages website is also being built.